MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-JitConfiguration.md

 ```

 ### -Mode
-The Mode parameter specifies ???.
+The Mode parameter specifies the action and notification level of the JIT configuration.
 Valid values are:

 - Disable
 - Enable (default)